atulloh/oddball/v2/build-guide.md

   <figcaption>Do this for both left and right sides</figcaption>
 </figure>

 Headers are also needed on the respective sensor breakout board.
 For the ADNS, use 2x4, stacked, right-angled headers.
+For the PMW, use a strip of 8 headers.

 <figure>
   <img src="{{site.baseurl}}/assets/images/pmw-headers-1.jpg" alt="PMW headers"/>